 Joshua Gray

-Joshua Gray is an attorney at the law firm Kenny Nachwalter in Miami, Florida.
+Joshua Gray is an attorney at the law firm Sperling, Kenny Nachwalter in Miami, Florida.
 He previously worked in the Anticompetitive Practices Division of the Federal Trade Commission, investigating and litigating antitrust conduct violations; as counsel in the Office of International Affairs at the FTC, where he coordinated bilateral cooperation with the European Commission’s Directorate-General for Competition; and during the Clinton Administration as an Attorney-Advisor to FTC Chairman Robert Pitofsky.

 How the FTC Could Have Used Its Draft Merger Guidelines To Argue Against Microsoft-Activision and Meta-Within